Personal name

-Another naming convention that is used mainly in the Arabic culture and in different other areas across Africa and Asia is connecting the person's given name with a chain of names, starting with the name of the person's father and then the father's father and so on, usually ending with the family name (tribe or clan name).
-However, the legal full name of a person usually contains the first three names (given name, father's name, father's father's name) and the family name at the end, to limit the name in government-issued ID.
+Another naming convention that is used mainly in the Arabic culture and in different other areas across Africa and Asia is connecting the person's name with a chain of names, starting with the name of the person's father and then the father's father and so on, usually ending with the family name (tribe or clan name).
+However, the legal full name of a person usually contains the first three names (the person's name, father's name, father's father's name) and the family name at the end, to limit the name in government-issued ID.
 Men's names and women's names are constructed using the same convention, and a person's name is not altered if they are married.

 Some cultures, including Western ones, also add (or once added) patronymics or matronymics, for instance as a middle name as with Pyotr Ilyich Tchaikovsky (whose father's given name was Ilya), or as a last name as with Björk Guðmundsdóttir (whose father is named Guðmundur) or Heiðar Helguson (whose mother was named Helga).
 Similar concepts are present in Eastern cultures.
 However, in some areas of the world, many people are known by a single name, and so are said to be mononymous.
 Still other cultures lack the concept of specific, fixed names designating people, either individually or collectively.
 Certain isolated tribes, such as the Machiguenga of the Amazon, do not use personal names.
 (Note: The Machiguenga may have nicknames, but generally refer to each other by how they are related.
 They may disambiguate with biographical information, such as "sister, the one who slipped in the river".)